rithik/HackX/README.md

 To setup a user as an mentor in the HackX system, navigate to `http://localhost:5000/make/mentor`.
 Use the `MENTOR_PASSWORD` set in the `secret.py` file.

+To setup a user as a judge in the HackX system, navigate to `http://localhost:5000/make/judge`.
+Use the `JUDGE_PASSWORD` set in the `secret.py` file.